Heroic-Games-Launcher/HeroicGamesLauncher/README.md

 #### Other Distributions (AppImage and TAR.XZ)

 Download the `heroic-x.x.x.AppImage` or `heroic-x.x.x.tar.xz` from the Releases section.
-Make sure you support to extract ZSTD files on your distro since Heroic uses it to extrack VKD3D files.
-Other dependencies are Curl and Gawk that already comes with most distros but check for them if you have any issue.
+Make sure you have Curl and Gawk, normally it comes with most distros but check for them if you have any issue.

 To make the AppImage it executable use: